patuwwy/ShaderToy-Chrome-Plugin/README.md

 * Save as new draft (for owned shaders).

-* Adjustable slider for full control of 'iTime' uniform and audio/video inputs.
+* Adjustable slider for full control of 'iTime' uniform and audio/video channels' time.

-* Four sliders simulating mouse position with the same range.
+* Four sliders for simulating mouse position.
   This can be used to tweaking variables with iMouse.xyzw uniform.

 * ~~Switchable dark color theme.~~